stevegt/grid-cli/v2/doc/344-market.md

 3. **Reputation System**
    - Nodes build and maintain a reputation based on their history of promises and performance.
    - A node’s reputation influences its attractiveness and pricing power in the market.

+4. **Decentralized Trie (DTrie)**
+   - The DTrie structure facilitates efficient, distributed storage and retrieval of byte sequences.
+   - Nodes store and manage sequence patterns in a Trie, enabling fast prefix matching and efficient storage.

 ## Design Overview